chetrambassit121/Weather-App/README.md

 <h3>Weather Web Application</h3>
-- User can input weather condition and receive a list of US based cities experiencing that condition
+- User can input weather condition and receive a list of US based cities experiencing that condition<br>
 - User can add/find/delete a city based on its name
 - User can upload xlsx files into the database